bangkit-academy-2024/Machine-Learning/readme.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the capstone project.

 ---

-Let me know if you need further edits or additional sections! 😊